 - Reflect on a self-assessment of leadership skills leading to a plan for continued self-assessment and development following the seminar

 - Apply the skills developed at the seminar to advance the student’s project

 - Describe how leadership may change in future career and work environments

 Each Global Alliance member institution may nominate up to two candidates to be considered for selection for the seminar.
-From this pool of candidates, up to 30 students will be selected.
+From this pool of candidates, 30 students will be selected.
 A review committee will make selections to create a cohort of students that provides a range of project types and globally balanced set of perspectives on leadership.
-Ideally one student will be selected per Alliance campus.
-However, if a campus does not nominate a student, or no nominated student from a campus meets minimum expectations for the project (clear project proposal, student leadership role in the project, timeline, project impact) or for potential impact of the seminar on the student, a second student may be selected from another campus.
+Ideally one student will be selected per campus.
+However, if a campus does not nominate a student, or no nominated student from a campus meets minimum expectations in terms of the description of the project (clear project proposal, student leadership role in the project, timeline for project, potential impact of project) or potential impact of the seminar on the student, a second student may be selected from a limited number of campuses.